opensciencemap/vtm/README.md

 See the **[integration guide](docs/Integration.md)** and [changelog](docs/Changelog.md).
 And read through [how to contribute](docs/CONTRIBUTING.md) guidelines.

-If you have any questions or problems, don't hesitate to ask our public [forum](https://groups.google.com/group/mapsforge-dev) for help.
+If you have any questions or problems, don't hesitate to ask the [GitHub Discussions](https://github.com/mapsforge/vtm/discussions) for help.

 ## Features
 - Java map library